History of the All-Ireland Senior Hurling Championship: 1937–1940

 The 1939 All-Ireland final between Cork and Kilkenny is regarded as one of the most famous championship deciders of all-time.
 Known as ‘the thunder and lightning’ final the match was played on the eve of World War II.
 Cork were looking for a first championship title since 1931, while Kilkenny were looking for a fourth All-Ireland title of the decade.
 The game was an exciting one with an explosive finish, as a spectacular thunderstorm lit up proceedings and doused spectators and players alike in the final period.
 Willie Campbell landed a long-range free in the net for an equalizing goal for Cork and a draw looked likely.
 Terry Leahy doubled on a Paddy Phelan 70-yard free to secure the winning point for Kilkenny.
 The 2–7 to 3–3 score line gave Kilkenny the victory and put them joint first with Kilkenny on the all-time roll of honour.

-The 1940 All-Ireland final saw Limerick and Kilkenny, the two most outstanding teams of the decade, do battle for the final time.
+The 1940 All-Ireland final saw Limerick and Kilkenny, do battle for the final time.
 Kilkenny were the reigning champions as Limerick looked to be a spent force.
 It was this presumption that spurred on the Munster men.
 Paddy Scanlan was the goalkeeper from Ahane,(Paddy Healy was the Limerick Minor goalkepper that day, when the double was achieved) he obtained two gold medals.
 Early in the second half all was not going well as Limerick trailed by 1–6 to 1–2.
 Mick Mackey worked his magic again when he was moved to centre-forward.
 ‘The Cats’ only managed another point while Limerick scored two more goals.
 A 3–7 to 1–7 score line gave Limerick the victory and a third All-Ireland title inside seven seasons.
 The victory brought an end to the era of the greatest Limerick team of all-time, as it would be 1973 before Limerick won the championship again.